freerange/site/soups/weeknotes/week-279.snip.markdown

 Howdi, folks.

 Week 279 all went by pretty quickly.
-A feeling that was exarcebated for me as I took Friday off to prepare for my brother's wedding.
+A feeling that was exacerbated for me as I took Friday off to prepare for my brother's wedding.

 James and I spent the week divided between [MakieLab][] and [FutureLearn][].